Spiced Crock Pot Pinto Beans (No Soak, GF)

 Overall, I recommend you leave them until the 8.5- 9 hour mark before you open to check on them.
 Then the next time you make these beans, you can adjust your time.

-Nope.
-Folks, that’s one of my favorite things about cooking beans in a slow cooker – there is no soaking required.
+Nope, no need to soak the beans, Folks, that’s one of my favorite things about cooking beans in a slow cooker – no soaking is required.

 Is It Safe To Cook Beans In The Slow Cooker?